 These social media lessons might seem obvious or unnecessary to some, but when it comes to how to find a missing dog, any little helps in increasing your chances of reunion.

 There are numerous reasons as to why our faithful hounds may run away, but sometimes it doesn’t take too much guess work.
-Dogs, like us, may have a favorite “hang out”.
+Dogs have a favorite “hang out”.
 Maybe it’s the dog park you frequent together on the weekends or maybe it’s a house a few blocks away that has a doggy playmate they’re anxious to visit.

 Sadly, some dogs go missing because they’re stolen right from their backyard.
-The biggest motivation to these crimes is often profit-related.
-Regularly check online marketplaces, such as Craigslist, as thieves may utilize these sites.
+The biggest motivation to these crimes is often profit related.
+So begin regularly checking online marketplaces, such as Craigslist, as thieves may utilize these sites.
 In many countries, dog stealing is actually on the rise right now.
 In cities where this is particularly common, search queries for how to find a missing dog are increasing as well.

 If you have reasons to believe your pet has been stolen, you can file a report with the police.
 This will be especially beneficial to you if you do find your previously lost dog online for sale.
 Remember: pets are considered valuable property which means by criminal law theft is a misdemeanor, in some cases, a felony.

 Prevention is the best cure, they say.
 So to avoid having you go through the process of how to find a missing dog in the future, here's how to prevent this from occurring: